 (You can find our more about being a facilitator in our Facilitator’s Guide.)

-On completion of each course, participants can take a 75-question multiple-choice examination, managed by the Perinatal Education Programme.
+On completion of each course, participants can take a 75-question multiple-choice examination.
 Participants need to achieve at least 80% in the examination in order to successfully complete the course.
 Successful candidates will be sent a certificate which states that they have successfully completed the course.